mafintosh/kirby/README.md

   terminate   terminate a running instance with the given name or instance id

   exec        execute a command on all instances with the given name
-              expects a script from stdin or --command to be used --command,-c [commands] to specify the command to execute inline --script,-s [script] to specify a script file to run --script,-s to specify the script interactively
+              expects a script from --script [file] or --command [commands] to be used --command,-c [commands] to specify the command to execute inline --script,-s [script] to specify a script file to run --script,-s to specify the script interactively